Supporting Vs Enabling Young Adults with Autism and Learning Differences

 As a parent/caregiver of an individual with autism or a learning difference, you may have wondered whether you were enabling your child or supporting them through a challenging situation.
 At what stage do we allow our child to make their own decisions and choices even when we know they may not be the ones we would recommend?

-If you are sending your student to College Internship Program (CIP), or a similar post-secondary support program, you are already demonstrating support for your student’s path toward independence.
+If you are sending your student to The College Internship Program (CIP), or a similar post-secondary transition program for autism and learning differences, you are already demonstrating support for your student’s path toward independence.
 If your student is not quite ready to be away from home, you have a wonderful opportunity to prepare them for their next steps.
 Here are some ways to ensure you are not enabling your student, but recognizing their potential and trusting their capability as an independent adult.

 Redirect